tomabroad/gdict/README.md

 > Getting Started: Building a Chrome Extension - Load the extension http://developer.chrome.com/extensions/getstarted.html#unpacked

-## Usage
+## How to Use
 #### Search Terms
 Select the text you want to check, right-click on it, and click on Gdict button.
-A new window will be open with the search result.
-To customize the dictionary, click the gdict's icon to the right of the Omnibox to show the dialog, and choose the dictionary you want to use.
+A new tab will be open with the search result.

 #### Browse History
-Click the gdict's icon to the right of the Omnibox to show the dialog.
+Click the icon to the right of the Omnibox to show the dialog.
 The search history will be displayed in the text-area.
-To modify the history, directly do it on the text and click update button.

 ![popup](/img/popup.png)